 The clergy at St. Paul's will gently work with you to honor the life of the one you loved in the most appropriate way.
 Perhaps that means a funeral or memorial service at the church, at another location, or something simple at the graveside or where cremains are distributed.

 Please note due to the Pandemic funerals in church are suspended and there are strict rules we have to follow in regards to outdoor graveside services.
-Please contact the clergy to discuss further.
+Please contact the clergy with any questions you may have.

 If you would like to arrange for a funeral for someone: